Back Surgery In Fort Worth, TX

 Approximately 4/5 people will suffer back pain at some time in their lives.
 Lower back pain is the single leading cause of disability worldwide, and it is one of the most common reasons for missing work.

-In most cases, back pain can be treated with non-surgical means, as issues such as strained muscles, sprained ligaments, and irritated joints are often the cause of the pain and will run their course in a couple weeks or so.
+In most cases, back pain can be treated with non-surgical means, as issues such as strained muscles, sprained ligaments, and irritated joints are often the cause of the pain and will run their course in a couple of weeks or so.

 The spine divides into five regions.
 The lumbar spine consists of vertebrae L1-L5.
 It is the location of most lower back pain problems.
 Above the lumbar spine is the thoracic/mid-back spine, whose function is to hold the rib cage and protect the heart and lungs.
 Twelve vertebrae make up the thoracic spine, T1-T12.
 Below the lumbar spine is the sacrum, whose job is to connect the spine to the hipbone.

 The job of the lumbar spine is to bear the weight of the body.
 The vertebrae of the lumbar spine are much larger to absorb the stress of lifting and carrying objects.
 The strain of lifting weight or twisting while lifting causes most cases of lower back pain.

 As mentioned above, just about everyone will have back pain sometime.
 But there are some issues that increase a person’s risk:

 - Age.
 Back pain is more common as we age.
 First issues with back pain usually occur when a person is from 30 to 40 years old.